aurc/loggo/README.md

 ### `gcp-stream` Command
 l`oGGo natively supports GCP Logging but in order to use this feature, there are a few caveats:
-- You have [gcloud command line SDK](https://cloud.google.com/sdk/docs/install) installed locally.
-- Your account has the required permissions to access the logging resources.
+- Your personal account has the required permissions to access the logging resources.

 Note: `gcp-stream` **does not** support piped commands.
 If you want to use piped